hwu27/mlproj/README.md

 2. **Accessing the Application**
    - Open a web browser and go to `http://localhost:3000`.
 This will load the application served by your Node.js server.

-## Usage

-- **Uploading Files**: Use the `/upload` endpoint to upload files.
-The files will be stored in the `uploads` directory.
-- **Viewing Files**: Access uploaded files via the `/view/:fileId` endpoint.
-- **Saving Annotations**: Use the `/save_annotation` endpoint to save annotations.
-- **Loading Annotations**: Retrieve saved annotations using the `/load_annotations` endpoint.
-- **Saving Highlights**: Save text highlights using the `/save_highlights` endpoint.
-- **Loading Highlights**: Retrieve saved highlights via the `/load_highlights` endpoint.

-## Notes

-- Ensure that your MongoDB Atlas cluster is accessible from your IP address.
-- For security reasons, avoid hardcoding sensitive information like database credentials directly in the code.
-Consider using environment variables.